 How Long Can A Person With Dementia Live?

-Generally speaking, the consensus amongst medical professionals is that those diagnosed with dementia can life with the disease for about 10 years but this is a very general number.
+Generally speaking, the consensus amongst medical professionals is that, in general, a person with dementia or Alzheimer’s disease lives with the disease for about 10 years.
+This is a very general number, though.

 But of course, this depends on multiple factors…